-If you would like more information on any of the stories, please contact Chris Ragon, Director of Communications for RHF, at email@example.com.
+If you would like more information on any of the stories, please contact Chris Ragon, Vice President of Communications, Retirement Housing Foundation (RHF)

 Final HUD 202 Community in Houston Breaks Ground